dkhamsing/ios-asset-names/README.md

 ## Folders

+* If you are using Xcode 5's [Asset Catalogs](https://developer.apple.com/library/ios/recipes/xcode_help-image_catalog-1.0/Recipe.html), folders are created automatically and you can skip [ahead](#asset-type)
 * Use a main folder to store the assets (usually named `assets` or `images`)
 * Organize the assets in subfolders named after sections or logical grouping of the app (agree on the subfolder names when reviewing the mockups/designs)
 * Use lower case